kuninethan95/dsc-phase-2-project/RM2.md

 ### IQR Outlier Removal Conclusion
 - R^2 has increased to 0.71
-- sqft_lot15 and living_vs_neighbor are insignificant
+- Living_vs_neighbor is statistically insignificant
 - QQ plot is significantly more normal.
-Small peak towards 2nd quantile
+Small deviation around the 2nd quantile
 - Homoscedasticity has improved because more outlier variables have been removed
 - This model meets more assumptions but a significant number of values have been dropped (37%).
-This narrows the scope of possible inferences
+This narrows the scope of the models inferential capabilities as shown by min/max prices
+- It also narrows the scope of inference accross all features

 ## Explore OHE Orindal Variables
-- Identifying ordinal variables that do not have a linear relationship with price
+- Identifying ordinal variables that may not have a linear relationship with price
 - Use One Hot Encodoing to treat these variables as categorical variables